cjallow01/project-2/README.md

 4. Verify unwanted information/data before joining the tables

-5. cleaning the data
+5. Cleaning the data

 6. Merging the tables to one dataset

-7. dropping all un-needed column
+7. Dropping all un-needed column

 8. Did the data load - create movies_merge_df dataset